nya3jp/tast/docs/writing_tests.md

 *   `Fatal` and `Fatalf` record errors and stop the test immediately, similar to the `ASSERT_` set of macros.

+Note that higher-level functions for stating expectations and assertions are not provided; this was a conscious decision.
+See ["Where is my favorite helper function for testing?"] from the [Go FAQ].
+That answer refers to [Go's testing package] rather than Tast's, but the same reasoning and suggestions are applicable to Tast tests.

 [Google Test]: https://github.com/google/googletest
+["Where is my favorite helper function for testing?"]: https://golang.org/doc/faq#testing_framework

 ### When to log